neelsmith/homericlanguage/vibecoding/search/prompt-search-continuation.md

 ---

 Display looks good but now the searches don't work if metrical constraints are included.
 Did you lose track of which HTML elements to use?

+---

+Great.
+Change the label "Search Text:" to "Search for text:".
+Change the label "Foot-syllable:" to "Constrain to foot.syllable:"

+---

+Now you've duplicated all the user input and menu areas again!
+What's up with that?
+Please fix!

+---
+Excellent!
+One tiny bug: results of search with metrical constraint produce correct results for "Contains (anywhere)",  "Ends at constraint",  "Follows constraint", and "Precedes constraint", but is failing on "Start from constraint".
+Could you fix this?

+---

+This is great!
+Could you change the title of the page and the top-level heading from "Iliad Text Search" to "Metrically aware text search" ?

+---
+Phenomenal!
+Could you write a short user's guide to this app?